 WHAT WE DO

-Take Heart was set up more than twenty years ago by a group of former patients
+Take Heart was set up thirty three years ago by a group of former patients of

-of the Yorkshire Heart Centre who had undergone surgical procedures and who
+Yorkshire Heart Centre who had undergone surgical procedures and who felt

-felt that they must repay the first class treatment they had received.
-Their aims and
+that they must repay the first class treatment they had received.
+Their aims

-weigh heavily on patients and their relatives at what can be a critical time.
-Basically, Take Heart
+patients and their relatives at what can be a critical time.
+Basically, Take

-They meet regularly to plan fund raising and agree expenditure for small and not-so-small
+completely voluntarily.
+They meet regularly to plan fund raising and agree expenditure for small and

-projects.
-The chairman of Take Heart who has been with the charity since its inception is Colin
+not-so-small projects.
+The former chairman of Take Heart has been with the charity since its

-Take Heart have so far raised nearly three million pounds and here are some of the differences we
+Take Heart have so far raised over six million pounds and here are some of the differences we

 have made.